Can pets eat Pear?

 Description

-Pears are sweet tree fruits eaten fresh, poached, baked, or canned and are sold in many varieties such as Bartlett, Bosc, and Anjou.
-Ripe pears are soft and juicy and provide water and fiber.
-They are naturally sweet, so portion size matters.
+Pears are sweet tree fruits eaten fresh, poached, baked, or canned, sold in varieties such as Bartlett, Bosc, and Anjou.
+Naturally sweet with water and fiber.

-Pear slices in salads or desserts are often coated with syrup, cinnamon, or sweet dressings.
-Keep shared portions plain and unseasoned.
+Pear slices in salads or desserts are often coated with syrup or cinnamon.
+Prepared desserts may also add butter and sweeteners.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.